Roanoke Rapids Graded School District: History

 Recognizing the serious need for additional educational opportunities in Roanoke Rapids, a group of residents asked the North Carolina General Assembly to grant them a charter for a school district.
 It was adopted February 26, 1907.

 In 1908, A.E.
 Akers was chosen among 70 applicants as the first superintendent at an annual salary of $1,000.
 Akers was also required to teach the sixth and seventh grades.

-A bond issue to build Roanoke Rapids High School was approved in 1920.
-Hobart Upjohn, a noted New York architect, was chosen to design the very best possible facility for the students and the community.
-The new building was not quite finished when the graduation of the class of 1921 was help there.
+In 1920, a bond issue to build Roanoke Rapids High School was approved.
+Hobart Upjohn, a noted New York architect, was chosen to design the very best possible facility for the students and the community, although the new building was not quite finished when the graduation of the class of 1921 was held there.
 The new half million dollar high school officially opened September 16, 1921.
 This building, with its classic Elizabethan style, has served as a landmark in Roanoke Rapids and northeastern North Carolina.

 In 1924, the junior building was completed on the same campus.

-In 1935 the district opened Clara Hearne School to serve the needs of its growing elementary aged population.
+In 1935 the district opened Clara Hearne Pre-K to serve the needs of its growing elementary aged population.
 The school is located on the west side of town at Eighth and Cedar Streets.

-A new elementary school on the west side of town was opened in 1936 and named Vance Street School Later it was named William L. Medlin School in honor of a former, well respected Board member who had served the community well for 32 years.
+A new elementary school on the west side of town was opened in 1936 and named Vance Street School.
+Later on, it was named William L. Manning School in honor of a former, well respected board member who had served the community well for 32 years.

 In 1957 additions to all elementary schools were completed and William L Manning School was constructed with state bond money.

 The school board selected Jane B. Burke as the first female superintendent.
 She was hired for three years beginning July 1, 1995.

-The current superintendent Dain Butler was hired in 2016.
+Superintendent Dain Butler was hired in 2016.
 Dr. Butler established the districts new mission, vision, and strategic plan in July 2017.

-In January 2018, the Trustees and the Halifax County Commissioners cut the ribbon on the new Manning Elementary School.
+In January 2018, the Trustees and the Halifax County Commissioners cut the ribbon on the new Manning Elementary School, and current superintendent Julie Thompson was hired.

 In August 2018, RRGSD opened the district's first Early College High School in cooperation with Halifax Community College.
 Roanoke Rapids Early College High School will jumpstart students’ college education and career preparation by blending high school and two years of college.